Iwnb1987/Fake-Menu/README.md

-A menu with 5 different things to order
+A fake menu with 5 different things to order